Girl, 9, Drowns While Swimming In Hudson River

-The body of a 9-year-old Hudson Valley girl has been recovered after she was reported missing while swimming in the Hudson River.
+The body of a 9-year-old girl has been recovered after she was reported missing while swimming in the Hudson River.

 The incident took place in Ulster County.